 Lake organises the illustrations in the app into favourites, all the art, your work in progress and your gallery.
 When you open the app, you land on the Hey! tab, which displays:

 - Welcome set for new users (with one free drawing for the next eight days).

 - Introduction to new artists

 It helps you discover new artists and potential illustrations you would love to colour.

 Under All Art, you can view all your collections.
 You can browse categories or artist books.
 Artists books are collections of illustrations from an artist.
-If you like the artist, you can add them your list and remove them just as easily.
+If you like the artist, you can add them to your list and remove them just as easily.
 Adding your favourite artists’ books saves you the time you’d otherwise spend going through all these illustrations every time you want to colour something.

 You can see all your favourite artists under My Studio.
 At the top, you have all the illustrations you are currently working on.
 You can also start with a blank canvas in Lake.
-For those of us that are more artistic and colouring is not enough, you can doodle in the app.
-We couldn’t help but notice, is how responsive the paintbrush is.
+For those of us that are more artistic and feel colouring is not enough, you can doodle in the app.
+We couldn’t help but notice how responsive the paintbrush is.
 The notes one could write with such an amazing inking tool, only God knows!

 You can save your completed illustrations to your gallery or export them to other apps or people.
-You can view all your completed colourings under gallery.
+You can view all your completed colourings under the gallery.
 Each has the option to delete, put back to your studio or share it out of the app.
 Lake needs a recycle bin.
 Any app that creates anything must have a recycle bin.

 You can sync your illustrations via iCloud.
 The app doesn’t have any settings to customise your user interface.
 It is the true definition of minimalism.
 Lake is a great app, we can not recommend it enough.
-If you ever wanted something to help you relax, or you love colouring, why not give Lake a try.
+If you ever wanted something to help you relax, or you love colouring, why not give Lake a try?
 Stay paperless even when you’re relaxing!
 Colour whenever and wherever: when commuting, in waiting rooms or at the bus stop on your phone!